 The temple – thanks to its authorities – looks all a little less sombre than a stock market on a Monday morning where chaos and confusion rule other than the prime motivation of money hoarding.
 But not everyone had the pocket to afford its biddings – particularly those with a religious bent of mind.

 While I was waiting inside Kamakhya temple, in a long queue, I happened to speak to a 70-year-old man and his wife.
-They came all the way from Uttar Pradesh on an overnight train journey.
+They came from Uttar Pradesh on an overnight train journey.
 They had been standing in the queue for the past three hours without a sip of water and had hardly walked any closer to the sanctum sanctorum.

-And outside the waiting areas, pujaris were continuously ranting and trying their luck to rip off devotees in the name of religion and belief – while taking brief and intelligent calls on their fancy iPhones.
+Outside the waiting areas, pujaris were continuously ranting and trying their luck to rip off devotees in the name of religion and belief – while taking brief and intelligent calls on their fancy iPhones.

 And how could it be?
-After all, we promise complete freedom to establish religious institutions and then let them manage their own affairs.
+After all, we promise complete freedom to establish religious institutions and then let them manage their affairs.

 No wonder secularism has taken over and turned the system into tatters, turning the future of the country’s religion all bleak.